BeachCodersAcademy/CodeWave/README.md

 Day 6:
 * Law of Variables: Variables are just 'pointers' to their values.
+* What are the primitive data types? - number, string, and boolean
-* What denotes strings?
+* What denotes strings? - quotation marks
 * Law of Functions: The ENTIRE function call gets replaced by the return value (if there is one).
-* What denotes function calls?
+* What denotes function calls? - the invocation operator `()`

 Day 7:
 * How do you create an if-else statement?
-* What is a predicate?
+* What is a predicate? - a statement that evaluates to _either_ true or false

 Day 8:
-* When do you use while loops?
+* When do you use while loops? - when you do not know how many times you should loop
-* When do you use for loops?
+* When do you use for loops? - when you know exactly how many times you should loop
 * How do you declare a function, pass it arguments, and return values?
-* What are higher-order functions?
+* What are higher-order functions? - functions that either take functions as arguments or return functions
-* What does it mean when they say that functions are first-class citizens?
+* What does it mean when they say that functions are first-class citizens? - functions are variables just like any other data type

 Day 9:
 * Can you use variables with Dot Notation? - You CAN NOT use variables with Dot Notation